franjaviersans/transfer-function-glfw3/README.md

 ### Usage

 In `TransferFunction.h` include glfw3 and glm header files.
-In `TransferFunction.cpp` edit the way to load the textures in the `initContext` method, in this case was used [DevIL](http://openil.sourceforge.net/).
+In `TransferFunction.cpp` edit the way to load the textures in the `initContext` method, in this case was used a textured manager class not included in the repository.
+There is also a not included singleton class for displaying a unitary quad in the screen.

 In the program initialization:
 ```cpp